metacreature/ecmb_builder/README.md

 ## About this repository:
-This is a easy-to-use builder to build *.ecmb-files from your source-images without knowing anything about programming.
+This is a simple-to-use builder to build *.ecmb-files from your source-images without knowing anything about programming.

 # Using the builder